jenkinsci/servicenow-cicd-plugin/README.md

 #### ServiceNow Parameters
 ServiceNow Parameters can be also used in a pipeline scripting.
 They should be defined within `parameters` section and the parameter named as `snParam`.
+In this case first build always fails because with the first build ServiceNow Parameters are created.\
+Good practice is to create parameterized build with defined ServiceNow Parameters.
+The definition of these parameters can be kept in *Jenkinsfile* if we want to store history of changes in this area.
 Some examples of defined SN Parameters can be found in the paragraph [Samples](#samples).<br/>
 The parameter includes following arguments (names should be self-explanatory):
  * `credentialsForPublishedApp`